Immuta vs LakeFS

 What each tool can accept (input) and produce (output) — text, image, audio, video, code.

-Immuta offers a free plan for individuals and paid plans for teams and professionals.
+Immuta offers a freemium pricing model with a free tier for basic use and paid plans for advanced enterprise features and scale.

 -